softnanolab/drawNA/CONTRIBUTING.md

 - Standard usage
 - Note that all generated files should be on here except those for testing
 - Make sure no `.DS_Store` files are added ever!

-### `.travis.yml`

-- Currently CI is done using this file alone
-- CI is only done on `xenial`
-- CI is likely to migrate to GitHub workflows so keep an eye out for `.github/workflows` in the main directory

 ### `CONTRIBUTING.md`